vocdoni/census3/api/README.md

 | 500 | `error encoding supported tokens types` | 5012 |

 ### POST `/tokens`
-Triggers a new scan for the provided token, starting from the defined block.
+Creates a new token in the database to be scanned.
+It gets the token information from the provider associated to the token type defined.
+If the creation success the token will be scanned in the next scanner iteration.
+The scan process status can be checked getting the token information.

 **Important**: When a token is created, the API also creates a simple strategy with just the holders of that token, which is assigned to it as `defaultStrategy`.